atlassian/data-center-helm-charts/docs/PREREQUISITES.md

 ## Requirements ##

 In order to deploy Atlassian’s Data Center products, the following is required:
+1. An understanding of Kubernetes and Helm concepts
-1. A Kubernetes cluster, running Kubernetes 1.17 or later
+2. A Kubernetes cluster, running Kubernetes 1.17 or later
-2. kubectl 1.17 or later, must be compatible with your cluster
+3. kubectl 1.17 or later, must be compatible with your cluster
-3. Helm v 3.3 or later
+4. Helm v 3.3 or later
-4. Resource requests and limits for each product are detailed in [REQUESTS_AND_LIMITS.md](/docs/resource_management/REQUESTS_AND_LIMITS.md)
+5. Resource requests and limits for each product are detailed in [REQUESTS_AND_LIMITS.md](/docs/resource_management/REQUESTS_AND_LIMITS.md)

 ## Environment setup ##